bbauska/ibm-intermediate-web-dev/README.md

 Let's now discuss the benefits of reducing the build size.
 Reduced build size leads to the website loading quickly.
 JavaScript execution and processing   will be quicker, which is essential in the case of mobile applications.
-Ultimately, the user\'s mobile data plan cost is reduced.
+Ultimately, the user&apos;s mobile data plan cost is reduced.
 Developers use different Webpack tools to reduce the bundle size.
 Let's explore five such tools.